 - it does not support Bluetooth

-Budget – consider the amount of more you have and how much you are willing to use while buying one.
-There are cheap, expensive, used and new in the market to buy one that is of affordable price and the best quality.
-There are multiple cheap stereo receivers for record players in the market.
+Budget – consider the amount more you have and how much you are willing to use while buying one.
+There are cheap, expensive, used, and new in the market to buy one that is of affordable price and the best quality.
+There are multiple cheap stereo best receivers for vinyl players in the market.

 Phono input-most vinyl record players especially the old ones have no built-in phono inputs so make a point of buying one with phono input to boost the sound volume and quality of your vinyl player.
 Buy the receiver with a phono input for record players.